zhongkaifu/RNNSharp/README.md

 \#Model file path
 MODEL_FILEPATH = Data\Models\ParseORG_CHS\model.bin

 \#Hidden layers settings.
-BPTT, LSTM, Dropout are supported.
-Here are examples of these layer types
+LSTM and Dropout are supported.
+Here are examples of these layer types.
-\#BPTT: 200:BPTT:5 -- Layer size is 200, BPTT value is 5
-\#Dropout: 200:Dropout:0.5 -- Layer size is 200, Drop out ratio is 0.5
+\#Dropout: Dropout:0.5 -- Drop out ratio is 0.5 and layer size is the same as previous layer.
 \#If the model has more than one hidden layer, each layer settings are separated by comma.
 For example:
-\#"300:LSTM, 200:LSTM" means the model has two LSTM layers.
-The first layer size is 300, and the second layer size is 200
+\#"LSTM:300, LSTM:200" means the model has two LSTM layers.
+The first layer size is 300, and the second layer size is 200.
-HIDDEN_LAYER = 200:LSTM
+HIDDEN_LAYER = LSTM:200

 \#Output layer settings.
-Softmax ands NCESoftmax are supported.
-Here is an example of NCESoftmax:
+Simple, Softmax ands sampled softmax are supported.
+Here is an example of sampled softmax:
-\#"NCESoftmax:20" means the output layer is NCESoftmax layer and its negative sample size is 20
+\#"SampledSoftmax:20" means the output layer is sampled softmax layer and its negative sample size is 20.
+\#"Simple" means the output is raw result from output layer.
+"Softmax" means the result is based on "Simple" result and run softmax.
-OUTPUT_LAYER = Softmax
+OUTPUT_LAYER = Simple

 \#CRF layer settings
+\#If this option is true, output layer type must be "Simple" type.
 CRF_LAYER = True

 \#The file name for template feature set